Study One

 The setting was a small classroom located in a multi-disciplinary

 agency in a medium-sized city.
-No affiliation or contact was made
+No affiliation or contact

-thus, the setting was quite isolated from the variety of public
+in the sample; thus, the setting was quite isolated from

-and private schools attended by the sample students.
+the variety of public and private schools attended by

-Students in the sample population were recommended to participate
+Students in the sample population were recommended to

-in learning strategy groups for a period of six weeks.
-The basic
+participate in learning strategy groups for a period of

-criteria for entry into a group was the identification of an attention
+six weeks.
+The basic criteria for entry into a group was

-problem by a psychologist in combination with underachievement
+in combination with underachievement as reflected by the

-as reflected by the student's school report card.
-All members
+student's school report card.
+All members of the sample

-level.
 The groups were either middle school or high school populations

-with an overall age range from 12 years, 10 months to 17 years,
+with an overall age range from 12 years, 10 months to

-size was limited to 5 students per group.
-Any student who was
+high average.
+Group size was limited to 5 students per

-receiving additional tutoring or services was excluded from the
+or services was excluded from the sample.

 Method

-The typical classroom tasks required of students from the first
+The typical classroom tasks required of students from

-was developed for each type of learning task which resulted in
+performance.
+A strategy was developed for each type of

-a total of 20 strategies that were taught to students under the
+that were taught to students under the title of "Independent

-ran for one and a half hours.
+for one and a half hours.
 The following schedule was followed

 for each group:

-Session 1 - Association for Memory, Systematic Study System,
+Session 1 - Association for Memory, Systematic Study

-Self-graphing of Grades, Notebook Organization.
+System, Self-graphing of Grades, Notebook Organization.

-Session 2 - Streamlined Notetaking, Notetaking from Written Material,
+Session 2 - Streamlined Notetaking, Notetaking from Written

-Time Management.
+Material, Time Management.

-Session 3 - Wheels for Reading, Pictorials, Diagrams, Charts
+Session 3 - Wheels for Reading, Pictorials, Diagrams,

-for Organization.
+Charts for Organization.

 Session 4 - Wheels for Writing, Spelling, Proofing.

-Session 5 - Wheels for Literature, Self-monitoring of Behavior,
+Session 5 - Wheels for Literature, Self-monitoring of

-Self-talk, Imagery, Graphing of Behaviors, Test-taking.
+Behavior, Self-talk, Imagery, Graphing of Behaviors, Test-taking.

 Session 6 - Review of the 20 strategies.

-The 20 strategies and the generalization exercise are detailed
+The 20 strategies and the generalization exercise are

-to the text for detailed descriptions of the strategies and the
+repeated here.
+Refer to the text for detailed descriptions

 Dependent Measures

 Two measures were selected to measure student progress.
-First,

-free of contaminating factors, grades do serve as the most commonly
+a pure measure free of contaminating factors, grades do

-accepted measure of a student's academic progress.
-Therefore,
+serve as the most commonly accepted measure of a student's

-the grades were selected as the primary dependent measure to assess
+as the primary dependent measure to assess academic progress

-academic progress in the classroom.
+in the classroom.

 Only content area courses such as history, science, psychology,

 sociology and English were included in the study.
-Math grades,
+Math

-physical education grades, and band/chorus grades were excluded.
+grades, physical education grades, and band/chorus grades

-A second dependent measure consisted of a phone contact to each
+were excluded.
+A second dependent measure consisted of

-student's parents to assess the student's improvement and use
+a phone contact to each student's parents to assess the

-of the strategies.
-Parental responses were categorized as positive
+responses were categorized as positive or negative.
+Positive

-indicated improvement in schoolwork.
-Negative statements included
+in schoolwork.
+Negative statements included all other

-all other responses such as the parent not being sure or not knowing
+responses such as the parent not being sure or not knowing

 if improvement had taken place.
-The responses were judged by two
+The responses were judged

-for judgement.
+criteria for judgement.

 Results

-A comparison was made using the direct-difference method to assess
+A comparison was made using the direct-difference method

-and after strategy training.
-The comparison revealed a highly
+to strategy training and after strategy training.
+The

-significant increase in student grades after six weeks of strategy
+grades after six weeks of strategy training (N=67, t=-6.54,

-training (N=67, t=-6.54, p<.001).
-The direct-difference method
+p<.001).
+The direct-difference method was chosen to serve

-was chosen to serve as the statistical procedure for a before-after
+as the statistical procedure for a before-after design

-design to accommodate correlated samples.
+to accommodate correlated samples.

 Descriptive data was tabulated in addition to the statistical